-"...and then there's Maude!"A spin-off of the hit sitcom All in the Family created by Norman Lear, the title character, Maude Chadbourne-Hillard-Findlay, was originally written as Archie Bunker's Foil : female, liberal, new age, free-thinking, and yet every bit as domineering and pushy.
+The title character, Maude Chadbourne-Hillard-Findlay (Bea Arthur), was originally written as Archie Bunker's Foil—female, suburban, affluent, educated, liberal, new age, free-thinking—and yet every bit as opinionated and pushy.
 Though the show was overtly political, it didn't suffer from the problems with strawmen that plagues so many other "hot button" shows.
-While Maude's political views were usually cast in a positive light—helping the needy, racial sensitivity, women's liberation—the greatest handicap to the character was her personality: she was too forceful, stubborn, ego-driven, and often out of touch with the very issues she claimed expertise of.
-Thus the show wasn't necessarily a Take That at left-wing beliefs the way All in the Family was for Archie's stubborn traditionalism, but more a character-driven sitcom that simply had politics at its surface.
+While Maude's political views were usually cast in a positive light—helping the needy, racial sensitivity, women's liberation—the character's greatest in-universe handicap was her personality: she was too forceful, stubborn, ego-driven, and often out of touch with the very issues she claimed expertise of.
+Thus the show wasn't so much a Take That! at left-wing beliefs the way All in the Family was for Archie's stubborn traditionalism, so much as it was a character-driven sitcom that simply had politics at its surface.

 This show provides examples of:

 - Alliterative Name: Nell Naugatuck, the sassy British maid, and her husband, Bert Beasley.
 When it comes time for Nell and Bert to get married, Mrs. Naugatuck insists on retaining her maiden name.

 - Arson, Murder, and Jaywalking: In "Maude Meets the Duke", Vivian comes in, telling Arthur their ceiling just fell, there's plaster all over their living room, and all of Arthur's Toby mugs got broken.

 - Ascended Extra: Vivian.
 She appeared infrequently during the first season, but became a major supporting character in Season 2.